 Teacher’s expectations are communicated to students at the outset of the session.
 Introduce the concept of accountable talk.
 Accountable talk is basically academically productive talk.
-A read aloud with accountable talk should be introduced to students as a classroom talk which pertains to learning.
-They should be told that they should refrain from talking about other things during this workshop or session.
+A read-aloud with accountable talk should be introduced to students as a classroom talk that pertains to learning.
+They should be told to refrain from talking about other things during this workshop or session.
 Choose an appropriate book which will convey the lessons of accountable talk in a simplified format.
 The teacher can choose a workshop model or a class discussion model for better effectiveness.

 - slide 2 of 7

 Day 1: Introduce the text, gather students around, read aloud and prompt students to ask questions based on cues.

 Day 2: Read aloud and let the children jot down points.

 Day 3: Read aloud, group students into pairs and let them ask questions based on accountable talk.

 Day 4: Read aloud, have a common session for vocabulary clarification, form cluster groups to discuss difficult words, come together and report the words that need clarification.

 Day 5: Discuss the read-aloud sessions held earlier and write about what was understood.

 Share sessions should be brought up to discuss the input of all participants, including what were the difficulties they encountered and what benefits they acquired.

 When the teacher reads the books aloud twice (or according to the grade level), students should follow in their own texts, searching, finding passages, and writing questions and words for discussion.